The Beatles' Formula for Success

 1. Stand out as unique, set trends in keeping with the times.

-At first, their long hair was ridiculed as being just like women's hair-dos.
+At first, their long hair was ridiculed as being like women's hair-dos.
 That was in 1964.
 But the mood of the country was about to change.
 Soon everyone including Pres.
 Carter and x-President LBJ would scrap the weekly trip to the barber's chair, too.

 Another unforgettable musical innovation is found in "We Can Work It Out."
 The end of the chorus suddenly shifts gears from 6/8 time into the slow waltz 3/4 time of merry-go-round at an amusement park.
 A subtle reminder that life is but a dream, so how do you want to play it?

-In a word, genius.
+In a word, these innovations are genius.

 Did you know George Harrison was still a minor when he joined the band?